• LAUNCH YOUR DREAM

 • Have plenty of photo cards and make sure they are cleaned and formatted.

-• Pack a small ‘accessories bag’ with few Band-Aids, Motrin, tiny scissors, a few safety pins and a Tide To Go Stain-Out Pen.
+• Pack a small ‘accessories bag’ with a few Band-Aids, Motrin, tiny scissors, a few safety pins, and a Tide To Go Stain-Out Pen.

 2. Pack a bag of snacks

 Staying hydrated and eating a little bit every few hours is essential.
-I brought along water, an orange, a bag of nuts and some dry frosted mini wheat cereal.
-The Bride and Groom arranged for our whole crew to eat dinner that night, but I would never make that assumption.
-Bring what you need just in case – cause it’s not like you can leave the reception and come back.
+I brought along water, an orange, a bag of nuts, and some dry frosted mini wheat cereal.
+The bride and groom arranged for our crew to eat dinner that night, but I would never make that assumption.
+Bring what you need just in case because you can’t leave the reception and come back.

 If you are late, the lead photographer may question your value or worry about your professionalism.
 The last thing you want to do is frustrate him or make him feel rushed.
 Find out what time the lead will get there, and then plan on arriving 10 minutes before him.
 Be there waiting with a smile and your excitement for the opportunity to help out.

-Click here for a wedding photo checklist I found on the internet.
+I found a great wedding photography checklist at ForBetterForWorse.
 It’s very detailed and can be a great starting place for the team to get clear on what shots are important to capture.

 5. Be present and invisible at the same time